PiotrKaszuba/PoweredBeltsExtended/README.md

 #### Why This Is Needed

 AAI Loaders tracks lubricated loaders internally and manages helper pipe entities.
-Without targeted handling, fast-replace power toggles leaves invalid AAI loader entry that is not initialized properly without built event being raised (and as such - doesn't consume lubricant) and also later cleans up the pipe of a new loader (i.e. powered-up loader) that according to AAI internals - might "inherit" the stale pipe after invalid entity instead of creating a fresh one.
+Without targeted handling, fast-replace power toggles leaves invalid AAI loader entry that is not initialized properly without built event being raised (and as such - doesn't consume lubricant).
+The removal of the old pipe is needed to make space for a new one that will belong to powered-up loader that according to AAI internals - might otherwise "inherit" the stale pipe after, now an invalid entity, instead of creating a fresh one - which would later cause removal of currently used helper pipe that originally belonged to that invalid entity.

 #### Compatibility Effects

 - In AAI `lubricated` mode: loader requires both PBE power and AAI lubricant.
 - In AAI `expensive` mode: loader requires PBE power only.
-- Prevents invalid states across repeated brownouts (lost registration/orphan loader state).
+- Prevents invalid states and significant fluid loss across repeated brownouts (lost registration/orphan loader state).

 #### Limits / Fragility